 The Open Doors World Watch List is the only annual survey of the religious liberty conditions of Christians around the world.
-It is independently audited by the International Institute for Religious Freedom to help make the information gathering and calculation process more transparent.
+It is independently audited by the International Institute for Religious Freedom (IIRF) to help make the information gathering and calculation process more transparent.